 Prior Planning Prevents Poor Performance

 Let’s get to brass tacks with this one.
 When going to a con on the scale of NYCC and even a few others, you simply will not be able to see everything at the show.
-Even if you attend every day of the con, you will always find out later about a panel you missed, a celebrity signing, or a giveaway.
+Even if you attend every day of the con, you will always find out later about a panel , a celebrity signing, or a giveaway you missed.
 Before you go, check with the website or con app to plan out the panels you want to make – including day, time room number and so on.
-Also be mindful that things may change – even the day of – so try scouting out the location ahead of time to ensure that you can make it.
+Also be mindful that things may change – even the day of – so try scouting out the location ahead of time to ensure that you can make it and that your event is still on schedule.
 Also: arrive EARLY.
-There’s nothing worse than arriving for a signing that is just about to start and being in the back of the line only to be told that the line cutoff is about 10 people ahead.
+There’s nothing worse than arriving for a signing that is just about to start and being in the back of the line only to be told that the line cutoff has already happened.
 Although it’s hard to say when you need to be in a line for certain things, you need to plan accordingly to be there.
 Speaking of lines, to be blunt, NYCC (and SDCC) are not well known for line control when it comes to actually getting into the con.
 So, if you have something meaningful that you want to do, do not arrive there at the time the show opens.
 The earlier you arrive, the better your chances of getting what you need done upon entry.

 Which leads us to…